slowmonkey/slowmonkey.github.io/README.md

 Currently, I'm using GitHub Pages to render and host this blog.

+To generate a github blog create a public github repository of the following name:

+`<github-username>.github.io`

 # Creating a post

 A `MarkDown` file is create with the following structure